openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Advantages: Shared Dependencies
 -------------------------------

 * When MFEs use the same version of a given dependency we see many benefits: significant reduction of developer cognitive load and context switching involved in working with multiple MFEs, fewer visual inconsistencies at runtime, and more.
-The `Approach`_ section has more details on how we foresee this working.
+The `Approach: Webpack Module Federation`_ section has more details on how we foresee this working.
 * Reduces runtime bundle size.
 We'll ship far less code to the client across a user's browsing session.

 Caveat: "build-time" and "dependency maintenance"
 -------------------------------------------------

 Note that "build-time" and "dependency maintenance" are not mentioned in the advantages above.
-The reasons for this have to do with how shared dependencies are resolved for modules at runtime, and are described in more detail in the `Module federation`_ section below.
+The reasons for this have to do with how shared dependencies are resolved for modules at runtime, and are described in more detail in the `Approach: Webpack Module Federation`_ section below.

 At a high level, even if MFEs share dependencies, we want to preserve the ability for them to "fall back" to their own version of a shared dependency if a version already loaded on the page is incompatible with their own.
 To do this, each MFE builds and deploys its own version of all its dependencies in case dependency resolution determines they're needed.